 Cabinet Refacing in Hudson

-When it comes to updating your space, you have many options from a complete remodel to refacing your cabinets.
-St. Croix Cabinet Solutions in Hudson is here to help walk you through the different options that are available.
+When it comes to updating your space, you have many options from a complete remodel to updating the look of your cabinets.
+The team at St. Croix Cabinet Solutions is here to help you choose the best option for your home.

+Cabinet refacing is a great option if you want an updated style and/or color, but your cabinets are in good, functioning condition and you like the current layout of your cabinets.
 Cabinet refacing involves removing your existing cabinet doors, drawer faces, or complete drawers and installing new ones.
-If you’re ready for a different style and/or color, then this is an ideal route.
 Our team at St. Croix is more than happy to answer any questions you may have about cabinet refacing.

 You should be given at least three face frame/end panel options, which range from a ⅛ inch thick veneer up to a ¼ inch for covering the existing face frames up to ¼ inch panels on the cabinet ends and islands.
-Not only that, but the contractor should also offer extras such as crown moldings, base shoe moldings, and other services to update your kitchen accordingly.
+You can also choose from a variety of extras such as crown moldings, base shoe moldings, and other services to update your kitchen accordingly.

 Traditional Cabinet Refacing

-We want to provide the cabinets of your dreams without breaking the bank.
-Our cabinet refacing professionals install new doors and drawers and cover all exposed parts of the frame with matching wood veneers.
+We want to provide you with the cabinets of your dreams without breaking the bank.
+With cabinet refacing, our team of professionals will install new doors and drawers and cover all exposed parts of the frame with matching wood veneers.
 It’s common for our customers to save upwards of 50 percent off the cost of new cabinets.